ldstep/ldstephensnet/content/notes.md

 ---

+September 29, 2025, at 10:05:17 AM

+I’ve adjusted to Liquid Glass, but I'm finding it hard to adapt to the search bar being at the bottom in iOS 26.
+Years of muscle memory with the search bar at the top is hard to break.
+It would be nice if Apple offered the option to place the search bar at either the top or bottom, like in Safari, but they probably won’t.
+I’ll just have to get used to it.

+---

 September 25, 2025, at 8:48:25 AM

 I wasted a lot of time testing my site on micro.blog yesterday.
 I was bored, so that’s what I decided to do to fill my day.